mahlenmorris/VCVRack/Memory.md

 any messages it has, including the length of files it reads in.
 This is especially useful if files aren't loading or saving as you expect.

 ### Menu Options
+#### Autoload most recent file when this module starts
+If set, when the patch is loaded (or even when the module is duplicated), it will attempt to load in the last file that was loaded.
+#### Reload most recent file now
+Immediately loads into MemoryCV the last file this module loaded.
+What file that is will be shown by the **Current:** items in the Directory and File parts of the menu.
+#### Most Recently Used Directories
+This shows a submenu of the twenty directories most recently used by any MemoryCV module.
-#### Pick Folder for Loading
+#### Pick via Directory Selector...
-Select a folder to load audio files from.
-Once this is done, the "Load File" submenu will be populated with all of the WAV or [CSV](#csv-files) files it can load.
+Using the OS file browser, select a directory to load audio files from.
+Once this is done, the "Pick file from Loading Directory" submenu will be populated with all of the WAV and [CSV](#csv-files) files it can load.
 Any inputs to the
-LOAD Tipsy input will be relative to this folder.
+LOAD Tipsy input will be relative to this directory.
-#### Load File
+#### Pick file from Loading directory
-Once the Load Folder has been selected, any files MemoryCV thinks it can read (currently only WAV and [CSV](#csv-files) files) will be listed here, and selecting one will immediately load it into the MemoryCV.
+Once the Load Folder has been selected, any files MemoryCV thinks it can read (currently only .WAV and .CSV files) will be listed in this submenu, and selecting one will immediately load it into the Memory.
-#### Load most recent file on module start
+#### Pick file via dialog...
-If set, when the patch is loaded (or even when the module is duplicated), it will attempt to load in the last file that was loaded.
+Using the OS file browser, select a WAV and [CSV](#csv-files) file to load into MemoryCV immediately.
-#### Pick Folder for Saving
+#### Pick via Directory Selector...
 Select a folder to Save WAV or [CSV](#csv-files) files to.
 Once this is done, any inputs to the SAVE Tipsy input will be relative to this folder.
 #### Save to WAV File...
 A standard dialog box to save files will appear.
 The entire current contents of the MemoryCV buffer will be saved as a WAV file.